TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_lwip_tcpserver.md

   \imageStyle{lwip_example_01.png,width:30%}
   \image html lwip_example_01.png Local network between PC and EVM

-- To check the router connection with host PC, recommend to disconnect all other networking conenctions on the PC, sometimes you may need to disable firewall SW, and make sure the router is able to assign a IP address to your host PC
+- To check the router connection with host PC, it is recommended to disconnect all other networking conenctions on the PC, sometimes you may need to disable firewall SW, and make sure the router is able to assign a IP address to your host PC.

 - After we run the example on the EVM (next step), the EVM will similarly be assigned a IP address, and then host can communicate with the EVM using the assigned IP address.

-- To enable static IP, set the static IP in the ipAddr variable in the App_setupNetif() before passing it as arguement to initiate the netif, and stop the dhcp from starting in the App_allocateIPAddress() function.
+- To enable static IP, set the static IP in the ipAddr variable in the App_setupNetif() before passing it as argument to initiate the netif, and stop the dhcp from starting in the App_allocateIPAddress() function.

 ## Run the example